tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 If time remains, finish the walkthrough by reminding students that even when trading with an algorithm, trades and portfolios need to be evaluated.
 Algorithms are not infallible.
 Touch upon the following:

-* Algorithms have to be tweaked and fine-tuned over time, especially as trading strategies evolve or are replaced.
+* Algorithms have to be tweaked and fine tuned over time, especially as trading strategies evolve or are replaced.
 Because a machine will be handling the trading process, the algorithm must have metrics to use that will help measure performance, detect and mitigate risk, and track trends in returns on the fly.

 * Evaluation metrics are also important for traders to have available, even if a machine is doing all of the trading and calculations.
 By analyzing evaluation metrics, humans can spot nuances in the data that the algorithm might not have been programmed/trained to detect.
 This could lead to new features for the algorithm, as well as an increased investment opportunity for the trader.

-Ask if there are any questions before moving forward.
+Ask if there are any questions before moving on.

 ---

-### 12. Students Do: The Big Short Part III (15 mins)
+### 12. Student Do: The Big Short Part III (15 mins)

 Now that students have developed a Short Dual Moving Average trading strategy and backtested their strategy against historical VNQ prices, students can now calculate the portfolio and trade evaluation metrics to ascertain the performance of their short strategy.